The Best Audiobook Narrators Who Bring Novels to Life

 While these best sellers were originally written as middle-grade books, it’s important to keep in mind that the characters age 7 years over the course of the series.
 Kids who began reading the series when the first book was released were older teen readers by the time the final book was published.
 As a result, the series was written to grow with them, with later installments being young adult books rather than middle-grade.

-If you are considering listening to these with kids, we aware that each book has some elements that might be frightening to some children, depending on how sensitive they are, but the first three are generally enjoyable for most kids.
+If you are considering listening to these with kids, be aware that each book has some elements that might be frightening to some children, depending on how sensitive they are, but the first three are generally enjoyable for most kids.
 The final four books, however, become darker and more complex.
 This is one of the reasons that teens and adults love them, but they might be a bit too intense for kids under age 10 or 11.

 Families who enjoy Jim Dale’s narration may want to check out the many other family-friendly books he has narrated.
+Or for an adult novel in the fantasy genre,

 Isabella Star LaBlanc